-2020 AED'000 2019 AED'000
+2021 AED'000 2020 AED'000

-Fixed rate instruments

-Financial assets 508 508
+Fixed rate instruments Financial assets 508 508

+I maneral assets ====

-Financial liabilities 114,442 -
+Financial liabilities 65,283 114,442

-Variable rate instruments Financial liabilities 310,679 529,179
+Variable rate instruments

+Financial liabilities 314,596 310,679

 Market risk (continued)

 Interest rate risk (continued)

 The Group manages its interest rate risk by having a balanced portfolio of fixed and variable rate loans and borrowings.
 The Group's policy is to keep upto 25% of its borrowings at fixed rates of interest.
 To manage this, the Group enters into fixed rate loan, Bonds and interest rate swaps, in which it agrees to exchange, at specified intervals, the difference between fixed and variable rate interest amounts calculated by reference to an agreed-upon notional principal amount.